vincentBesseau/gladys-netatmo/README.md

 * Launch brain training

-Change to away mode your thermostat with this new label :
+Change to away mode your thermostat with these news labels :
 ```
 netatmo.go-Away
+netatmo.program
+netatmo.hg
+netatmo.max
+netatmo.off
 ```

 You can add an information of time as :